906 Rangitikei Line, RD 5, Palmerston North, 4475

 The school usually fields teams in the local cricket, hockey, touch rugby, netball and basketball competitions and other sports as interest requires.

 Outdoor education opportunities are an important part of our learning programme.
 For many students they provide new opportunities and challenges they have not faced before.
 These experiences also allow students and teachers to build on the positive relationships already established in the classrooms.
 This helps them to further get to know each other in a range of contexts and overcoming barriers together as a unit.
-The senior classrooms go on camp once a year in Term 1 or 4 and all classes participate in a variety of field trips throughout the year to support their learning.
+The senior classrooms go on camp once a year in Term 1 or 4.
+Our Year 7 & 8 students go on a ski camp each year, typically in the third term.
+All classes participate in a variety of field trips throughout the year to support their learning.

 Our school-wide Enviro Vision is “Creating Environmental Leaders committed to preserving and improving our environment for future generations.”